Boerman/docs/_docs/Libraries/Networking/ssl-support.md

 				                     allowCertificateChainErrors: true);
 ```

-**Please note:***&nbsp;it is **NOT RECOMMENDED** to allow certificate chain errors in production.
+**Please note:*** it is **NOT RECOMMENDED** to allow certificate chain errors in production.
 It's great during development for using self signed certificates but it essentially means no trusted party could verify the validity of the certificate and therefore the integrity of the connection could not be verified.*

 [A full working sample for a TCP client connecting with SSL enabled, see this folder in the GitHub repo.](https://github.com/Boerman/Boerman.Networking/tree/master/TcpClientWithSSL)

-&nbsp;

 *Client authentication using certificates in order to verify the client is currently not supported.*